agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 large differences in human welfare due to differential consumption of private goods.

-**re-write Claim**: "Large" cross-national differences in GDP per capita correlate with  large differences in human welfare ~~due to differential consumption of private goods.~~
+**re-write Claim**: ~~"Large"~~ cross-national differences in GDP per capita predicts differences in human welfare ~~due to differential consumption of private goods.~~

-**Note**: Causation is hard to establish. so we skip it.
+**Note**: Causation is hard to establish.
+So we skip it.

 **Example-sub**:

 Consider Niger and Portugal.
+All values are w.r.t that of the US.

 |          | welfare metric | GDP per person |
 |----------|----------------|----------------|